College Gardens

 Through an archway, pillar crabs, irises and clematis can be found in a secret Rose Garden, alongside breeding and feeding bird boxes and bumblebee nesters.

-Jack Sharp, Head Gardener said: “We are delighted to have won two awards, which serve to highlight our commitment to creating an environment which has a positive impact for our Fellows, students, and everyone who visits.
-We will continue to develop and use environmentally friendly practices throughout the Gardens and Grounds department and make improvements to the site.”
+Jack Sharp, Head Gardener said: “We will continue to develop and use environmentally friendly practices throughout the Gardens and Grounds department and make improvements to the site.”

 Image gallery of Downing gardens